gsauthof/playbook/android/README.md

   I currently have no need for it
 - func.sh - shell functions for interacting with the device
 - termux-package.list - good default package selection for Termux
+- pip-package.list - useful Python packages that aren't available in the Termux repository

 ## Preliminaries